 The Crown Royal Press drink recipe makes the most of Crown Royal Canadian whisky.
 In fact, that makes up most of the drink.
 The other ingredients add a touch of citrus and spice.

 Crown Royal has notes of vanilla, fruit and oak.
 It’s a blended whisky that’s tasty on its own, but even better in cocktails.
 Along with the whisky, this drink features some bitters, some lemon juice and a touch of lemon-lime soda.
 That combination creates some spicy-citrus notes which enhance the vanilla and fruit flavors in the whisky.

-Be aware that this drink recipe makes no effort to disguise the flavor of the whisky.
-The other ingredients act more as flavor enhancers than mixers.
+Be aware that this drink recipe makes no effort to disguise the flavor of the whisky – the flavor is the whole point.
+And the other ingredients act more as flavor enhancers than mixers.
 It’s all about bringing out the very best notes of the Crown Royal.

 The lemon-lime soda adds a little bit of sweetness, but not much.
 This is a mellow cocktail – not sweet, but not too tart or tangy, either.
 It’s less sweet than a Whiskey Sour, for example.

 If you want to serve this with food, try it with steak.
 I love whisky and steak together.
 Check out this Pan-Seared Ribeye Steak with Blue Cheese Butter from Kitchen Swagger.
 Blue cheese is another item that pairs well with whisky, so this makes a great combo.

 - 2 squeezed lemon wedges

 Fill a rocks glass with ice.
 Pour in the Crown Royal Deluxe, followed by the bitters and juice from the lemon wedges.
 Stir, and then top with a splash of lemon-lime soda.
 Garnish with a lemon wedge, and/or drop in the squeezed lemon wedges.